wout/dat-docs/dats.md

 ## How do DATs work?

-There are three distinct types of DAT tokens:
+A DAT is made up of at least two different tokens represented by a _scene_ and a _renderer_.
+There are in total three distinct types tokens:

 - **Scene**: These tokens are received by collectors and stored in their wallets.
 Scenes contain token-specific metadata and reference a _renderer_ token.
 - **Renderer**: Renderer tokens contain the necessary code to render all scenes within a DAT collection.
 Typically, there's just one _renderer_ token per collection.
-- **Dependency**: _Renderer_ tokens can have multiple dependencies if the full code exceeds the capacity of the _renderer_ token alone or if the renderer token requires the use of a supported library like [p5.js](https://p5js.org/) or similar.
+- **Dependency**: _Renderer_ tokens can have multiple dependencies if the full code exceeds the capacity of the _renderer_ token alone.

 Token viewers with support for DATs are able to gather all necessary information from the blockchain to render a scene.
 This includes the code from the _renderer_ token , all dependencies, information from other tokens or the state of the blockchain.